Sisal Rugs Direct Frequently Asked Questions

 How do I order a runner?

-To order a runner online, choose a weave (i.e. Boucle, Brasilia, Sun, etc.); under Create Your Own Rug Now! click on the Custom Options tab on the right; in the product type pull down box, choose runner.
-The standard runner sizes wil automatically pull up.
-Choose your weave color, binding type, binding color, runner width and runner length.
-To choose a different width, under the Custom Options tab, choose rug as the product type and fill in your choices.
+To order a runner online, choose a weave (i.e. Boucle, Brasilia, Sun, etc.); under Create Your Own Rug Now!
+Click on the product type pull-down box, and choose runner.
+Choose your weave color, binding type, binding color, runner width, and length.
 If you have any questions, please contact us by email or phone (1-888-613-1335).

 Looking to order a stair runner?
 Read our Blog post on How To Measure for a Stair Runner.